TheSoundOfAIOSR/project_common/README.md

 Common repository for The Sound of AI Open Source Research Project.

 # Main app
-The main app allows to run the end-to-end pipeline that launches services in the background and provides the user with a GUI App.
+This main app provides scripts to install and run the end-to-end pipeline.
+This includes Speech-to-Text, Text-to-Sound, and Sound Generation services, as well as the sampler/playback tool.

 ## Dependencies
 ### Csound
 * Csound https://csound.com/